Nefisto/Loot-doc/index.md

 Loot documentation is separated into two parts, you can access both of them thought the top menu:

-**Manual:** Here we describe how Loot was made, important concepts, some exposed API's and other necessary things to understood how Loot do things.
+**Manual:** Here we introduce you to how the Loot works, a quick start, how Loot was designed and some important concepts.
+Also we provide a guide thought the samples.

 **Scripting API:** Code documentation, separated in namespaces.

 * **Loot:** Core classes